-- 8. However, a limited suite of VA-related derivative products are traded on regulated exchanges specified by the SFC9 and, in the case of exchange-traded VA derivative funds, they are authorised or approved for offering to retail investors by the respective regulator in a designated jurisdiction.
+- However, a limited suite of VA-related derivative products are traded on regulated exchanges specified by the SFC9 and, in the case of exchange-traded VA derivative funds, they are authorized or approved for offering to retail investors by the respective regulator in a designated jurisdiction.
 For example, in the case of virtual asset futures contracts traded on a specified exchange which is a regulated futures market, trading is governed by conventional rules.
 Pricing transparency and potential market manipulation may be less of a concern.
-The same could be said of a public futures-based VA ETF authorised or approved in a designated jurisdiction for offering to retail investors by the respective regulator and traded on a specified exchange.
+The same could be said of a public futures-based VA ETF authorized by the SFC and traded on the Stock Exchange of Hong Kong Limited or authorized or approved in a designated jurisdiction for offering to retail investors by the respective regulator and traded on a specified exchange.
 Accordingly, the "professional investors only" restriction is not imposed for the distribution of these products.
-Nonetheless, as such products are considered complex exchange-traded derivatives, under the existing complex product regime, where there has been no solicitation or recommendation, intermediaries may distribute them without the need to comply with the suitability requirement, but must comply with the existing requirements for derivative products (see paragraphs 11.2 and 12 below).
-Intermediaries must also conduct a virtual asset-knowledge test as an additional safeguard. - 9.
+Nonetheless, as such products are considered complex exchange-traded derivatives, under the existing complex product regime, where there has been no solicitation or recommendation, intermediaries may distribute them without the need to comply with the suitability requirement or the minimum information and warning statements requirement referred to in paragraph 14.1 below, but must comply with the existing requirements for derivative products (see paragraphs 11.2 and 12 below).
+Intermediaries must also conduct a virtual asset-knowledge test as an additional safeguard (see paragraph 7.2 above). - 9.
 For the avoidance of doubt, other exchange-traded VA-related derivative products, irrespective of whether or not they are traded on a specified exchange, would be considered complex products where they are not of the same type as a complex exchange-traded derivative as set out in the non-exhaustive list of examples of non-complex and complex products published on the SFC's website.
 The distribution of these exchange-traded VA-related derivative products would thus be subject to the full scope of complex product requirements and additional investor protection measures set out in paragraph 7 above.
 Appendix 3 provides a flowchart illustrating the factors for determining whether or not a VA-related product is a complex product. - 10.
 In addition to the complex product requirements, the SFC and the HKMA would like to remind intermediaries to observe the selling restrictions in Hong Kong and other jurisdictions which may be applicable to a particular VA-related product.
-In particular, intermediaries should observe the provisions in Part IV of the SFO which prohibits the offering to the Hong Kong public of investments which have not been authorised by the SFC.
+In particular, intermediaries should observe the provisions in Part IV of the Securities and Futures Ordinance (SFO) which prohibit the offering to the Hong Kong public of investments which have not been authorized by the SFC.
 Furthermore, depending on the selling restrictions specific to a particular jurisdiction, exchange or product, a VA-related product may or may not be offered to retail investors.
-Intermediaries should ensure strict adherence to all such selling restrictions.
-Where the VA-related products are distributed on an online platform, it must be properly designed and have appropriate access rights and controls to ensure compliance with such selling restrictions.
+Intermediaries should ensure strict

-&lt;sup>9 This refers to the list of specified exchanges set out in Schedule 3 to the Securities and Futures (Financial Resources) Rules (Cap.
+This refers to the list of specified exchanges set out in Schedule 3 to the Securities and Futures (Financial Resources) Rules (Cap.
 571N).

-&lt;sup>10 The list of designated jurisdictions are set out in Appendix 2 to this circular.
+&lt;sup>10 The list of designated jurisdictions is set out in Appendix 2 to this circular.